alexforencich/cocotbext-eth/README.md

 ### MII

 The `MiiSource` and `MiiSink` classes can be used to drive, receive, and monitor MII traffic.
 The `MiiSource` drives MII traffic into a design.
 The `MiiSink` receives MII traffic, including monitoring internal interfaces.
+The `MiiPhy` class is a wrapper around `MiiSource` and `MiiSink` that also provides clocking and rate-switching to emulate an MII PHY chip.

 To use these modules, import the one you need and connect it to the DUT: